-If you’ve ever wondered whether God speaks through art, this message may help to you.
+If you’ve ever wondered whether God speaks through art, you may find this message encouraging.

 C.S.
-Lewis examined the purpose for art and literature in his book, An Experiment in Criticism.
-He believed one purpose for the arts is that we have need of a view of life that transcends our own.
+Lewis examined the purpose of art and literature in his book, An Experiment in Criticism.
+He believed one purpose for the arts is that we need a view of life that transcends our own.
 When asked why people read literature, he wrote: